VICTORIA-project/GNNs-BreastCompression/README.md

 - The FEA-baseline using NiftySim and Phantom Reconstruction was adopted from the work of García et al, available at: https://github.com/eloygarcia/niftysim & https://github.com/eloygarcia/RadboudCompression
 - The PhysGNN implementation used in this work was originally developed by Salehi et al, available at: https://github.com/YasminSalehi/PhysGNN

-# Data Generation
+# Setting the environment:
-1- Create a conda environment for installing the dependencies that are in the requirements file by running [notebook] 2-
+Take a look at the Environment folder.